 Abramson served as the president and chief operating officer of Kennedy Space Center Visitor Complex.
 During his eight-year tenure, he turned the outdated museum into one of the most visited attractions in Central Florida.
 Of his achievements in Florida, Abramson is most proud of the $130 million redevelopment initiative he oversaw, which included opening the world-renowned Apollo/Saturn V Center, International Space Station Center and Launch Complex 39 Observation Gantry.
 Additionally, he managed the opening of several visitor complex educational programs and exhibits, such as Astronaut Encounter, Mad Mission to Mars 2025, Early Space Exploration, Exploration in the New Millennium, and the Dr. Kurt H. Debus Conference Facility.

-Because of his forward thinking and diligence, Delaware North received two Themed Entertainment Association awards for the Apollo/Saturn V Center and Exploration in the New Millennium attractions.
+His forward thinking and diligence led Delaware North to receive two Themed Entertainment Association awards for the Apollo/Saturn V Center and Exploration in the New Millennium attractions.
 Abramson also was awarded a NASA Public Service Medal, NASA’s highest achievement award for non-government employees.
 In 2002, he joined the ranks of some of the most respected members of the space program when he earned the Dr. Kurt H. Debus Award from the National Space Club Florida Committee for his role in educating and inspiring the visitor complex’s millions of guests.

-He served as Delaware North’s chief executive officer of Australian Venue Services (AVS) in Melbourne, Australia.
+He served as Delaware North’s chief executive officer of Australian Venue Services (AVS) in Melbourne, Australia, as well.
 There, he worked with AVS Catering clients such as Melbourne Showgrounds, Sydney Entertainment Center and Royal Exhibition Buildings, the Melbourne Cup Race, Australian Grand Prix and the Australian Tennis Open.